My Tokyo Guide

 Be aware that taxis from Narita Airport are a convenient option, but they will be pricey.
 If you decide to take a cab, make sure to request a fixed fare as this is a relatively cost-effective and stress-free travel option.

-The JR-operated Narita Airport Express is your quickest way into Tokyo, connecting directly to the major areas of Tokyo Station, Shinagawa, Shibuya, Shinjuku and Ikebukuro.
+The JR-operated Narita Express is your quickest way into Tokyo, connecting Narita Airport directly to the major areas of Tokyo Station, Shinagawa, Shibuya, Shinjuku and Ikebukuro.
 Your Japan Rail Pass can be used on this service, however, seat reservations are required.
 The private railway company Keisei also runs the Skyliner express service from the airport to the Yamanote Line stations of Nippori and Ueno on the east side of Tokyo.
 All seats on the Skyliner must be reserved.
 If you have a limited budget and no time constraints, take a leisurely local train ride into Tokyo.
 You can purchase and/or charge a Suica or Pasmo IC card to pay for your journey.

 From Narita Airport: